cypress-io/cypress/npm/react/examples/find-webpack/README.md

 Try making a change - the tests will re-run instantly.
 You not only immediately know if the test passed or failed, but be able to visually inspect and debug any changes.

-You can run all the specs with `yarn cypress run-ct`.
+You can run all the specs with `yarn cypress run --ct`.
 This is useful for executing all the specs in a CI environment, or one last check before you commit and push your code!

 ## Discussion